 How does SNUBA diving work?

 SNUBA diving is like SCUBA diving but instead of carrying your air supply with you, it’s left on a raft at the surface.
 Your regulator is connected to this air supply via a 20 foot long air hose.
+Snorkelers, if you’ve ever wanted to use an extra long snorkel, this is the closest thing to it.
 This is how SNUBA divers can breathe underwater without having a cumbersome tank on their back and this makes it easier to swim underwater.

 The average length of a SNUBA dive is approximately 20-25 minutes.
 The actual length will vary slightly from person to person.
 Basically, you are limited by how much air is remaining in the tank.
 The calmer you are and the slower you breathe, the longer your dive will last.